Q: What is the risk of earthquake in San Juan County?

-A: We don’t know for sure, but the best answer is probably.
+A: We're aware of the Devil's Mountain Fault that runs through the north end of Whidbey island and out just south of Lopez and San Juan Islands.
+We don’t know for sure of others, but the best answer is that more are likely to exist.
 New crustal faults are being mapped all of the time in the Northwest.
 Much of this work has been focused on faults near cities, but in the years to come, most seismologists expect that a wide ranging network of faults will be found, including some that directly impact the San Juans.

 The Devil’s Mountain fault complex is a series of associated faults that stretch from the Cascades through Whidbey Island and NW towards Victoria.
 While this fault does not cross the islands, it is close enough that it’s impact would certainly be felt here.
 This fault is capable of generating a major quake, up to 7.5, and there is some indication that it has the potential to generate a local tsunami.

 Again, the important thing is for us to know that quakes are possible, and that our knowledge of the specific risks is still very much incomplete.